Abarth Simca GT: Abarth Simca 1600 GT

-This car was presented on February 15, 1963.
+The 1600 GT was presented on February 15, 1963.
 It was directly derived from the previous 1300 GT, with a first intervention on the chassis coming from the Simca 1000, which was from the start, the weak point of the car.
 The engine, derived from the Fiat-Abarth of the 1300 GT had benefited from an increase in the bore from 76 to 86 mm which authorized the installation of a second spark plug on each cylinder.
 It also benefited from a 6-speed gearbox.
 Its life will be very short because the International Sports Federation announced, during the summer of 1963, the abolition of the Grand Touring 1600 cm3 category of competitions.
 Carlo Abarth, therefore, had to resolve to bet everything on the 2000 GT, which would be the last model in this range.

 After the racing exploits of the 1300 GT, Carlo Abarth and Henri Théodore Pigozzi agreed to continue this cooperation but let Abarth improve the chassis to be used for a new, more powerful car.
-After a very brief transition with the 1600 GT, it will be the 2000 GT, presented at the Geneva Motor Show on March 15, 1963.
+After a very brief transition with the 1600 GT, the 2000 GT was presented at the Geneva Motor Show on March 15, 1963.
 It bears the factory code AB 136.

 Once again, the leaders of Simca forced Abarth to use the chassis, the gearbox, and the suspensions, deeply modified by Abarth, of the Simca 1000, which had already penalized the 1300 GT in the race and which went, even more, limit the sporting pretensions of the 2000 GT.
 The gearbox was the weakest point because of its proven fragility, even on the basic production model.

 The delivery of the first copies of the car to individuals began in April 1964.
 At the same time, Abarth was developing the modifications that it was going to offer directly to its experienced customers and drivers who would use this car in international competition.
 The development of the car knew no end.
 In fact, during the Bologna Passo Della Raticosa hill climb, Abarth used a car with a shortened front end, dubbed “Muso Corto,” which would be used on all cars delivered to customers.

 When the new American management of Simca officially took over the reins of the company on January 1, 1964, the agreement signed with Abarth was terminated with effect from December 31, 1964.
 This proved to be a godsend for Abarth, which was able to fit its own gearbox and win many races while giving Simca the benefit of free publicity.

 In 1966, the rules of the Fédération Internationale de Sport Automobile changed again and the Abarth 2000 GT had to move from the GT category to the Sport category; it included many experienced competitors who perfectly mastered the regulations of this category and its tricks.
 The Abarth Course team used the 2000 GT until the end of the 1968 season, a car which was replaced by the Fiat Abarth 2000 Sport.